 For a bar with a smoking area try Tops.

-Greece has the highest proportion of smokers in the EU (40%) .
-Yet they imposed a very strict law at the end of 2010 to ban smoking in all bars and restaurants.
-Enforcement of the law is reportedly weak though, with most owners of coffee shops, pubs, and restaurants continuing to allow smoking.
+Greece has the highest proportion of smokers in the EU (40%).
+They imposed a very strict law at the end of 2010 to ban smoking in all bars and restaurants.
+Enforcement of the law was very weak, until 2020.
+Few restaurants and bars still allow smoking now – it’s a miracle!

 For a smoke-free place in Athens, try Vietnam.